Russia war sanctions mean a struggle for Cuban car owners

 Along with disruption of the key tourism industry and financial transactions with Russia, “the interruption of transportation is going to be a problem for Cuba in terms of spare parts,” said William LeoGrande, an expert on Cuba at the American University in Washington, D.C.

 “This just makes life even harder, even if they find ways to work around these sanctions on Russia,” he said.
-“It is going to be more expensive; it is going to be more time consuming, and it is just going to make their economic situation worse”
+“It is going to be more expensive, it is going to be more time consuming, and it is just going to make their economic situation worse”

 Cuba’s economy already has been slammed by tightened U.S. sanctions under the Trump administration and by the coronavirus pandemic.